 This step is crucial.
-Mycelium tends to colonize small pieces of straw much easier and quicker.
-It will also simplify the entire process.
+Mycelium tends to colonize small pieces of straw much easier and quicker, and it will also simplify the entire process.

 Pasteurization takes place between 160 to 180 degrees Fahrenheit.
-You stand the risk of having the good bacteria killed and permitting the bad ones to grow if it exceeds these temperatures.
+You risk having the good bacteria killed and permitting the bad ones to grow if it exceeds these temperatures.

 You can pasteurize your straw in a water bath by soaking it for one hour in 160-degree water.
-You can adopt any means you like to achieve this but here are some conventional approaches for a bigger and smaller quantity of straw:
+You can adopt any means you like to achieve this, but here are some conventional approaches for a larger and smaller quantity of straw:

 - Pour water into a large pot halfway.
 Boil and then reduce the heat by about one-third.
 You can verify the temperature using a thermometer.